-Photoshop’s Blending Modes:- Photoshop’s Blending Mode affects how the colours of two or more layers interact. you’ll use it to make interesting and dynamic effects with just a couple of clicks. differing types of blending modes each have a selected function.
+Photoshop’s Blending Modes:- Photoshop’s Blending Mode affects how the colors of two or more layers interact. you’ll use it to make interesting and dynamic effects with just a couple of clicks. differing types of blending modes each have a selected function.
 Once you learn the difference, you’ll get a spread of cool looks in seconds.

-Here’s the way to use Photoshop’s blending modes to form your images look amazing, with a summary of how they work.
+Here’s the way to use Photoshop’s blending modes to form your images to look amazing, with a summary of how they work.

 How to Use Photoshop’s Blending Modes

 Photoshop contains 29 different options in six groups, which you’ll find within the Layers section.
 Here’s the way to apply and experiment with blending modes to realize various effects.

 - Import the image you would like to switch to Photoshop.

 - Select the New Layer button within the Layers window to make a replacement layer.